frederick-vs-ja/Quuxplusone-blog/_posts/2024-02-08-infinite-craft.md

 _Infinite Craft_ is a sandbox game; but you can give yourself a goal, such as to create Math, or Potato, or Hamlet.
 (I've achieved Hamlet.
 Math and — surprisingly — Potato remain elusive.)
 Play competitively by racing to create an element in the shortest time, or with the smallest number of byproducts.
-Play on one device by taking turns á là pick-up sticks or Jenga: the first player to fail to create a new result on their turn loses.
+Play on one device by taking turns à la pick-up sticks or Jenga: the first player to fail to create a new result on their turn loses.
 The possibilities, like the combinations, are endless!

 ![The shortest recipe for Don Quixote](/blog/images/2024-02-08-don-quixote.png)